marcaddeo/clparse/README.md

 [0.0.1]: https://github.com/example/example/releases/tag/v0.0.1
 ```

-We can then transform the markdown into a format that can be easily used in
+We can transform the markdown into a format that can be easily used in scripts:
-scripts:

 ```
 $ clparse -f json CHANGELOG.md